lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-12-05-History_of_Proof_Assistants.md

 and government funding
 in pushing the VLSI revolution, RISC processor design, networking, hypertext, virtual memory and indeed computers themselves.
 As for the industrial research, most of it came from just two "blue sky" institutes – [Bell Labs](https://sites.stat.columbia.edu/gelman/research/published/bell.pdf) and [Xerox PARC](https://spectrum.ieee.org/xerox-parc) – that closed a long time ago.
-Giving away the goods is no way to make a profit, but without academic give-and-take it is hard to make progress.
-Anyway, let's look at 50 years of progress in a scientific field that is light-years away from mainstream computing:
-LCF-style proof assistants.
+LCF-style proof assistants are a world away from mainstream computing, so let's look at 50 years of progress there.

 ### 1975–1985: Edinburgh LCF

-The first instance of LCF was Stanford LCF, developed by Robin Milner in 1972, but it was not an LCF-style proof assistant.
+The first instance of LCF was Stanford LCF, developed by Robin Milner in 1972, but it was **not** an LCF-style proof assistant!
 LCF meant "Logic for Computable Functions", a quirky formalism based on Scott domains and intended for reasoning about small functional programs.
 But "LCF-style proof assistant" means one that, like Edinburgh LCF, was coded in some form of the ML programming language and provided a proof kernel, encapsulated in an abstract type definition, to ensure that a theorem could only be generated by applying inference rules to axioms or other theorems: